jakoch/cpp-devbox/README.md

 ## What is pre-installed?

+The image provides all essential C++ ecosystem tools for a complete development environment.
+Including shell & basic utilities, compilers, build systems, debugging tools, assemblers, package managers, documentation tools, and optional graphics SDKs.

 Here is a basic overview of the pre-installed tools.
 For details, please refer to the Dockerfiles.

-On top of the base image the following tools are installed:
+On top of the Debian base image the following tools are installed:

 - zsh with plugins: autosuggestions, completions, history substring search
 - git, nano, jq